ghimiresdp/python-notes/c07_oop/Chapter 7.1 oop.md

 > **Note**: _Even though methods has `self` as the first parameter, we do not
 > need to pass the `self` argument manually to call the function.
 It
 > automatically gets passed by the python interpreter in the time of calling._
+>
+> Also, the `self` parameter is only accessed inside the class body and has
+> special privilege to access all the private and protected attributes of the
+> class.

 ### Class Attributes and Instance attributes

 Those Attributes that are declared during the class definition are known as _class attributes_.
-Unless overridden, the class attribute points out the class and is accessible even before initialization of the class.
+The class attribute points out the class and is accessible even before initialization of the class.

 On the other hand, Instance attributes are declared inside the `__init__()`